 The 4.2 Mt/year Bosanski Brod refinery, situated in the Republic of Srpska, has been modernised to produce Euro-5 fuels and MTBE.
 In 2018, oil refining volumes fell by 23% to 675 kt due to an emergency shutdown in October.
 The refinery has been idle since then; it is expected to resume operations as of mid-2021, as a new gas pipeline now connect the refinery to the Croatian gas system, enabling the refinery to use gas instead of heavy fuel oil.
-Oil product imports are rising by more than 5%/year (until 2018) and they surged by 37% in 2019 as the refinery was idle.
+Oil product imports rose by more than 5%/year until 2018 and then surged by 37% in 2019 as the refinery was idle.

 Interactive Chart Bosnia-Herzegovina Crude Oil Production

 A National Renewable Energy Action Plan (NREAP) was adopted in 2016, reaffirming the 40% target for renewables in final energy consumption in 2020 (38% reached in 2019), 57% for electricity (45% in 2019), 52% for heating and cooling (56%), and 10% for transport (less than 0.5%).

 Both entities have adopted their own renewable energy laws (in 2013), their own feed-in tariffs (FiTs) and their own NREAPs (in 2014).

 Interactive Chart Bosnia-Herzegovina Share of Renewables in Electricity Production (incl hydro)